jbrumf/tinyqsim/doc/TinyQsim_gates.md

 <img src="assets/measure01.png" alt="measure01" width="80"/>
 </div>

-The use of the measurement is discussed in the TinyQsim User Guide.
+The use of the 'measure' gate is discussed in the TinyQsim User Guide.

 ```
 Example: